ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 Minor structural development
 ----------------------------

-* Go through routines and document headers in numpy format; create API interface in documentation.

 * Pre-processing merger graph to:

   - ensure every halo has a subhalo (introduce dummy subhalos as necessary)